Estimated Reading Time: 15 mins

 Image by Tima Miroshnichenko on pexels

-It was now mid-afternoon on Monday 16th September and I felt terrible.
+It was now mid-afternoon on Monday 16th and I felt terrible.

 For the first time in a very long time, I broke down crying — for no ‘obvious’ reason.

-It replayed the day I was moving into my old flat in 2013 – a past memory of pure misery.
+My mind began to play tricks on me, taking me back through the previous ten years until, quite unexpectedly, it replayed the day I moved into my old flat in 2013 — a memory of pure misery.

 Image by freepik